-The Scuba Club could be your gateway to a whole new fascinating world - the underwater world.
-The Club offers Introductory nights, refresher nights and scuba courses throughout the year.
+The Kelsey SCUBA Club of Saskatoon/Candle Lake, Sask. has been associated with the Saskatchewan Polytechnic Students Association, Saskatoon Campus for many years.
+We have been conducting Discover Snorkel/Scuba programs for over 45 years in Saskatchewan, under the guidelines of ACUC International (a world recognized Scuba certifying agency).
+The club could be your gateway to a whole new fascinating world - the underwater world.
+We offer Introductory nights, refresher nights and scuba courses throughout the year.
 Information is available daily from 9 a.m. to 9 p.m. by calling scuba instructor Cliff Adolf (306) 270-8495.

 Important information regarding Covid-19 and scuba diving guidelines.